nayeem101/MiniORM/README.md

 # C# ORM Implementation Guide

-This document is extracted from a conversation with Claude 4.5 Opus about implementing a simple ORM for SQL databases in C#.
+This document is about implementing a simple ORM for SQL databases in C#.

-**Conversation ID**: 6931ca6f00f33e8394f49977
-**Title**: C# ORM Implementation Guide
-**Created**: 2025-12-04T17:52:47.618Z
-**Last Updated**: 2025-12-05T06:05:12.961Z

----

-## Original Request

-"Help me learn C# by implementing a simple ORM for SQL dbs.
-Step by step in detail with the explanations of design patterns used in the implementation."

 ---